Call now: 252-767-6166

 Oracle also allows the introduction of redundant information using VARRAY table structures.
 In a VARRAY table, Oracle provides for the introduction of non-first-normal form data structures by inserting repeating groups of values directly within a single Oracle table row.
 This avoids the overhead of joining the base table into a subordinate table to retrieve the solution set.

-Let’s look at a simple VARRAY table example.
-Assume we have a Student table for a university.
-One of the table requirements is storing student SAT and ACT scores.
-The students may take the test only three times, and the test scores are a very small repeating group that repeats for only a specific number of values.
 Using traditional database design structures, we would be required to create a Test_scores table and join the Student table with it to see both the student data and the repeating values of their SAT and ACT test scores.
-Using Oracle8 VARRAY tables, you can create a table structure where repeating groups are automatically stored within the Oracle table itself (Figure A).
+Using Oracle8 VARRAY tables, you can create a table structure where repeating groups are automatically stored within the Oracle table itself

 Frequently updated large data columns can be very cumbersome for Oracle VARRAY tables.
 In the example of our test scores, the VARRAY tables allow Oracle to retrieve both the student and test information within a single disk I/O operation.